robbintt/outlines/talks/aws.training.solarchitect/README.md

 I took an Udemy "Backspace Academy" 10-part VPC lab which I found quite good.
 I have not done the acloud.guru one to compare.

-## Wizlabs Practice Exams
+## Whizlabs Practice Exams

+Solutions Architect Practice Exams are Recommended: https://www.whizlabs.com/aws-solutions-architect-associate/

-Someone in this class said it's the best bang for the buck.
+- Someone in this class said it's the best bang for the buck.
   - great details about why the answer is the answer
   - tons of question for $20
   - use the discount code on the homepage